alvar-freude/Posemo/README.md

 ```

-For more examples see the modules in `lib/PostgreSQL/SecureMonitoring/Checks` and the base class `PostgreSQL::SecureMonitoring::Checks` (in [lib/PostgreSQL/SecureMonitoring/Checks.pm](lib/PostgreSQL/SecureMonitoring/Checks.pm)).
+For more examples see the modules in `lib/PostgreSQL/SecureMonitoring/Checks` and the base class `PostgreSQL::SecureMonitoring::Checks` (in [lib/PostgreSQL/SecureMonitoring/Checks.pm](lib/PostgreSQL/SecureMonitoring/Checks.pm)) (available in the dev branch!).

 More documentation is on the TODO list … ;-)